Four years of Modi government — External Affairs: Amid global outreach, vicinity a worry

 Ties with Bangladesh have seen an upsurge, with India getting unprecedented security cooperation, and after the land boundary agreement, the Sheikh Hasina government has got full political and diplomatic support from New Delhi.

-Sri Lanka, which has been locked in a debt trap relationship with China, has been one of India’s closest neighbours in the region, and New Delhi is now working with like-minded countries to bail out the island-nation.
+Sri Lanka, which has been locked in a debt trap relationship with China, has been one of India’s closest neighbors in the region, and New Delhi is now working with like-minded countries to bail out the island-nation.

 READ | Four years of Modi government — Finance: Tax net widened; private funds still elusive